darkrelics/eidolon-engine/documentation/incremental-design.md

     "SegmentID": "seg-uuid-001",          # SK
     "SegmentType": "decision",
     "ShortStatus": "Choosing your path",
-    "Duration": 300,                      # 5 minutes to decide
+    "SegmentDuration": 300,               # 5 minutes to decide
     "DecisionText": "You stand at the forest edge.
 The path splits into two directions.", "DecisionOptions": {
         "take-left-path": "seg-uuid-002a",